kubernetes-sigs/cluster-api/docs/proposals/20191030-machine-health-checking.md

 - Calculate the number of unhealthy targets.
 - Compare current number against `maxUnhealthy` threshold and temporary short circuits remediation if the threshold is met.
-- Trigger remediation for unhealthy targets i.e request machines for deletion.
+- Annotates unhealthy target machines as described above.

 Out of band:
-- The owning controller e.g machineSet controller reconciles to meet number of replicas and start the process to bring up a new machine/node.
+- The owning controller observes the annotation and is responsible to remediate the machine.
+- The owning controller performs any pre-deletion tasks required.
+- The owning controller MUST delete the machine.
 - The machine controller drains the unhealthy node.
 - The machine controller provider deletes the instance.
-- The machine controller deletes the machine.

 ![Machine health check](./images/machine-health-check/mhc.svg)

 ### Risks and Mitigations

 ## Alternatives

+This proposal was originally adopted and implemented having the MHC do the deletion itself.
+This was revised since it did not allow for more complex controllers, for example the Kubeadm Control Plane, to account for the remediation strategies they require.

 Considered to bake this functionality into machineSets.
 This was discarded as different controllers than a machineSet could be owning the targeted machines.